ijvadeli/ijvadeli/README.md

 - 👋 Hi, I’m @ijvadeli
-- 👀 I’m interested in gaming, programming and coffee
+- 👀 I’m interested in gaming and programming
 - 🌱 I’m currently learning HTML, CSS, JS
 - 💞️ I’m looking to collaborate on nothing atm.
 - 📫 How to reach me idhvandelindt@icloud.com